sba340/ni-cu-bayesian-optimization/discrete-benchmark/README.md

 3. Pulls that candidate's energy from the lookup table (standing in for an actual DFT calculation)
 4. Repeats until the recommendation lands within ±2% of a target adsorption energy, or 14 additional calculations are used — both stopping criteria taken directly from the paper

-Includes a validation section benchmarking BO against random search across randomized targets, and a feature ablation testing whether a cheap ML-predicted energy descriptor improves search efficiency — mirroring Figs. 3c and 3d of the paper.
+Includes a validation section benchmarking BO against random search across randomized targets, and a feature ablation testing whether a cheap ML-predicted energy descriptor improves search efficiency.

 ## Data